OpenSourceMalaria/OSM_compounds/README.txt

 This is the working directory for the database of the OSM compounds synthesised to date, biological data will be added as it is received.

-images of the structures can be found here:
+Images of the structures can be found here:

 http://malaria.ourexperiment.org/osm_procedures/group/Compound%20List